gnprice/tsflower/README.md

     statement, not only when there's an error.
 Then use that when running on `t/sample/` files, so that the outputs are self-contained to read to look for discrepancies.

+  - Once the substitution system has a way for user projects to supply their own substitutions, take advantage of that in the `t/sample/` tests in order to directly exercise aspects of the behavior of SubstituteType rewrites.
+(For example, that we drop an import if it's only of a type that's getting substituted, but keep it if it's also of a value.)

   - Have `integration/run` check that Flow accepts the output, once we've gotten to the point where it indeed does.